vishakhadhonde9/Python/Session-2] Data types.md

 ## Bytes -
 - The bytes type represents an immutable sequence of bytes (8-bit values).
 - A bytes object is typically used to handle binary data that should not be modified.
+- Bytes can be store number in between 0 to 255.

 #### Creating a bytes object -
 You can create a bytes object using a literal with a b prefix or by converting a string or other iterable into bytes.